jamesmunns/interrupt/_drafts/cortex-m-fault-debug.md

 #### Auxiliary Control Register (ACTLR) - 0xE000E008

-This register allows for some hardware optimizations / features to be disabled typically at the cost of overall performance or interrupt latency.
+This register allows for some hardware optimizations or features to be disabled typically at the cost of overall performance or interrupt latency.
 The exact configuration options available are specific to the specific Cortex-M implementation being used.

 {: #cortex-m3-m4-debug-trick}
 For the Cortex M3 & Cortex M4 **only**, there is a trick to make all `IMPRECISE` accesses `PRECISE` by disabling any write buffering.
 This can be done by setting bit 1 (`DISDEFWBUF`) of the register to 1.